buzz3791/git_lesson/README.md

-Changed it #2 This repo contains the files used for a git lesson.
+Changed it again #3 This repo contains the files used for a git lesson.